AT A GLANCE: QUICK RATINGS

 Next Model DOWN

 The next model down is the Polar Loop & Loop 2.
-The Loop range are Polar’s entry level activity trackers, more similar in style to a Fitbit or Garmin Vivofit fitness band.
+The Loop range is Polar’s entry-level activity trackers, more similar in style to a Fitbit or Garmin Vivofit fitness band.

 In other words…. it’s pretty perfect as it is.
-If you want a traditional styled wrist unit, as opposed to the bracelet style of the Loop and you do NOT need the internal GPS for running, cycling etc, then the A300 will tick all the right boxes.
+If you want a traditionally styled wrist unit, as opposed to the bracelet style of the Loop and you do NOT need the internal GPS for running, cycling, etc, then the A300 will tick all the right boxes.

 Lastly, check out the higher-end model Polar A370 too: cardiocritic.com/fitness-watches/polar/a370-review/